Excerpts From ‘Universal Virtue Bodhisattva’s Practices’ [And] Vows’ Chapter:

-[Samantabhadra Bodhisattva told the youth Good Wealth (Sudhanakumâra)]: ‘Furthermore, good man!
-Speaking [of] repentance of karmic obstacles, Bodhisattvas [are] personally mindful [thus],
+[Samantabhadra Bodhisattva told the youth Good Wealth (Sudhanakumâra)]: ‘Furthermore, good man, speaking [of] that, [of] repenting [of] karmic obstacles, Bodhisattvas [should] personally recite,

 [Verse (For) Repentance]

-from [my] body, speech [and] mind as arisen,
+from body, speech [and] mind, of those arisen,

 Of course, for repentance to be practised for full effect, it must be personally done.
 However, even the greatest Bodhisattvas like Samantabhadra Bodhisattva continue to selflessly and diligently repent for all beings, including you and me.
 How very moving!
 If so, how can we not also do the same, by heeding his teaching by example, to lighten everyone’s load of suffering?